AmpereComputingAI/ampere_model_library/computer_vision/classification/mobilenet_v2/README.md

-This folder contains the script to run Inception v3 on ImageNet classification task in TensorFlow and PyTorch framework.
+This folder contains the script to run Inception v3 on ImageNet classification task in TensorFlow, PyTorch and ONNX Runtime framework.

 Variant supplied below in three different precisions accepts input of shape 224x224 and has 1.0x multiplier.

 Variant supplied below for PyTorch framework in fp32 precision accepts input of shape 224x224

+Variant supplied below for ONNX Runtime framework in two different precisions accepts input of shape 224x224.

 The original paper on the architecture is available here: https://arxiv.org/pdf/1801.04381